 Summer Textile Exploration Program (STEP)

-STEP is a residential program for rising high school seniors to experience a taste of NC State life by working with College of Textiles professors in a project area of their interest.
-The project choices include apparel design, business/marketing, polymer chemistry, textile design, and engineering.
-The College of Textiles holds four one-week long sessions of STEP each summer.
-Participants live in a NC State residence hall; participate in presentations on degree programs, applying to NC State, the College of Textiles Centennial Scholarship application process; and work on a project related to a College of Textiles major; as well as take part in fun activities on and around campus.
+STEP is a residential program for rising high school seniors to experience a taste of NC State life by working with Wilson College of Textiles professors in a project area of their interest.
+The project choices include apparel design, business/marketing, polymer chemistry, textile design and engineering.
+The Wilson College holds four one-week long sessions of STEP each summer.
+Participants live in a NC State residence hall; participate in presentations on degree programs, applying to NC State, the Wilson College Centennial Scholarship application process; and work on a project related to a Wilson College major; as well as take part in fun activities on and around campus.
 This program is for rising high school seniors only.
 For more information, visit the STEP website.

 Teen Writers’ Workshop